Liu Shuai

-Liu Shuai (刘帅; born 2 April 1989 in Anhui) is a Chinese football player who currently plays for China League One side Shanghai Jiading Huilong.
+Liu Shuai (刘帅; born 2 April 1989 in Anhui) is a Chinese football player who currently plays for China League Two side Guangdong Mingtu.

 Club career

 In 2009, Liu Shuai started his professional footballer career with Shenzhen Ruby in the Chinese Super League.
 He would eventually make his league debut for Shenzhen on 23 October 2010 in a game against Tianjin Teda.

 In 2012, he was loaned to China League Two side Shenzhen Main Sports until 31 December.

 In March 2017, Liu transferred to League Two side Shanghai Sunfun.

 In March 2018, Liu transferred to Shenzhen Ledman.

+On 7 August 2026, liu Liu transferred to China League Two side Guangdong Mingtu.

 Career statistics

-Statistics accurate as of match played 31 December 2022.
+Statistics accurate as of match played 31 December 2025.